-In Acts 9, the author of Acts-probably an Israelite among the Greek diaspora210 named Luke, the author of an eponymous Gospel-records that Paul was called into the service of the Lord.
+In Acts 9, the author of Acts-probably an Israelite among the Greek diaspora named Luke, the author of an eponymous Gospel-records that Paul was called into the service of the Lord.
 How are we to know if this is true?
-When Jesus foretold his death, would be not have mentioned in the spirit of foretelling things to come, "And after I am gone, I will send a man to create new religion though I have never spoken of one.
+When Jesus foretold his death, would he not have mentioned in the spirit of foretelling things to come, "And after I am gone, I will send a man to create new religion though I have never spoken of one.
 You should take his word as your law above the law of my father which I have praised and endorsed everywhere?"

 The closing remark of some of Paul's letters, "I, Paul, have written this with my own hand.
-You can recognize my handwriting,"211 suggests that Paul himself was concerned that others might falsely write under his name.
+You can recognize my handwriting," suggests that Paul himself was concerned that others might falsely write under his name.
 Some of his letters are signed this way.
 Some are not.
-Sometimes the New Testament is called the Pauline Bible because it is thought that most of the words were written by the man Paul who never met Jesus and had no first hand account of the gospel.
-So, then, we have no way to know if all the letters attributed to Paul were written by the same man.
+Sometimes the New Testament is called the Pauline Bible because it is thought that most of the books were written by the man Paul who never met Jesus and had no firsthand account of the gospel.
+So, then, we have no way to know if the letters attributed to Paul were all written by the same man.
 On top of that, we do have great reason to disbelieve the account of Jesus' appearance to Saul.
+Namely, Jesus never spoke against the law of the Lord or foretold that that law should be abolished after his death.
 In the opinion of this writer, Saul was fighting against Jesus and then came to believe he could do more damage by perverting the message than denying it and throwing the believers in prison.
 In damnation of allegations regarding Paul, consider that Paul hates God's covenant with Abraham.